felipem11/felipem11/README.md

 Hi there,

 I'm a Software Engineer from Brazil ![](br.png) and living in Poland ![](pl.png) working with Java. <br>
-Curently I'm learning Scala and Spark
+Currently I'm learning Scala and Spark

 Felipe Martins,<br>
 dog lover and a huge Horror movies fan!!<br>